 The foundation of understanding is the willingness to listen.

-Raised in Saudi Arabia, Emily gained an early appreciation for the value of effective communication and the importance of understanding different viewpoints.
-It wasn’t long after moving to the United States that she began using these skills professionally.
-As just a teenager, she began working at the same law firm where her mother was a legal assistant, and ever since then, she has remained steadfast in her commitment to helping real people with real injuries obtain the justice they deserve.
+Raised in Saudi Arabia, Emily Vechan gained an early appreciation for the value of effective communication.
+By growing up in a country that spoke a different language.
+It allowed her to grasp the importance of understanding others with a different point of view.
+It wasn’t long after moving to the United States that Emily began using these skills professionally.
+As a teenager, she worked at the same law firm where her mother was a legal assistant.
+Since then, she has remained steadfast in her commitment to helping real people.
+People with real injuries seeking to obtain the justice they deserve.

-Emily attended high school in the Meyerland-area of Houston at St. Thomas’ Episcopal School, and graduated from Trinity University in San Antonio, where she was student body president.
-She went straight from college to law school, and received her Juris Doctorate from the University of Houston Law Center.
+Emily Vechan attended high school in the Meyerland-area of Houston at St. Thomas’ Episcopal School.
+She graduated from Trinity University in San Antonio, where she was student body president.
+Being an ambitious person, Emily went straight from college to law school.
+While there, she received her Juris Doctorate from the University of Houston Law Center.
 She is a current member of the Texas Bar in good standing.

-Outside of the office, Emily is a compulsive international traveler, an involved member of the Junior League of Houston, and an unashamed photophile, who, in her limited free time, can usually be found cooking or creating charcoal sketches.
-In 2016, she got married in Las Vegas to her best friend, Ryan, who is also a licensed attorney and currently serves as a professor in the maritime transportation department of his alma mater, Texas A&M University at Galveston.
+Outside of the office, Emily is a compulsive world traveler.
+She is also an involved member of Houston’s Junior League.
+Emily is a photophile, so you will see her with a camera across her shoulder, ready for the perfect photo.
+Emily is an artist at heart; in her limited free time, she is usually creating charcoal sketches.
+In 2016, she got married in Las Vegas to her best friend, Ryan.
+Ryan is a licensed attorney.
+However, he currently serves as a professor in the maritime transportation department of his alma mater, Texas A&M University at Galveston.
 Together, they share a house in EaDo and happily dote on their five-pound, purebred poodle, Dama.